mtaku3/AutoMuteUs-Portable/README.md

 Note that this is not AmongUsCapture. this is its server side ✊

+## Caution
+Binaries has been updated for newer AutoMuteUs Portable version.
+So that AutoMuteUs Portable under v2.0.0 doesn't work properly.

+Please use later than v2.1.0

 ## Installation Guide
 First of all, this supports only windows